cltl/python-for-text-analysis/Final-Assignment/README.md

 # Final assignment

-The exact details of the final assignment are to be determined.
-If you come up with an interesting task of your own, we are happy to turn that into an assignment as well.

-You can expect a project in which you are asked to:
+For the final assignment, you are asked to:

 1. process a number of files;
-2. extract relevant information from those files;
+2. extract relevant statistics from those files;
-3. present that information to the user;
+3. present that information to the user (create at least three visualizations);
 4. store the information in a useful format

+There are two options: either you choose to carry out one of our proposals, or you propose an alternative project.
+We encourage you to discuss your ideas with us as soon as possible.
+Please do look at the proposals to get a sense of the scale expected of your project.

+## Important dates

+* **23-12-2016 13:00 pm**: decision about which direction you will choose.
+For those who will propose their own project, the project has to be approved by us before this deadline.
+* **2-2-2017 23:59 pm**: 5-minute presentation (you will NOT receive a grade for this presentation ; see below for more information)
+* **5-2-2017 23:59 pm**: deadline submission final assignment

 ## 5-minute presentation

 You'll also have to present your work in the last session of the course.
 This is useful for several reasons.

-First, we want you to reflect on the way you've handled your project.
-Second, it's useful to see how other people tackle similar problems.
+* First, we want you to reflect on the way you've handled your project.
+* Second, it's useful to see how other people tackle similar problems.
-Third, your fellow students' work may be useful to you in the future as well.
+* Third, your fellow students' work may be useful to you in the future as well.
 We'd like to encourage you to check out what your classmates did.

+Also note that the presentation is three days before the final project is due.
+This means that there is some time to incorporate the feedback from your peers into the project.

 ## Preparation for the presentation